snebel29/toolbox/README.md

 ## Usage

-Run in terminal interactive mode, mount current directory on `/data` within the docker container instance and join container network namespace
+Run in terminal interactive mode, mount current directory on `/data` within the docker container instance and join container network and pid namespaces (to see processes and network in the same way as the joined container)
 ```
 $ docker run -it \
 	--rm \
 	--volume $(pwd):/data \
+	--pid container:<container-id> \
 	--network container:<container-id> \
 	snebel29/toolbox
 ```